insected/bobbae_gcp-wiki/Syllabus.md

 Here are some example 8 weeks programs that can be presented using the materials described in this document.
 Each topic is roughly equivalent to a chapter in this document.

-## GCP Infrastructure General Overview Course
+## Schedule 1: GCP Infrastructure General Overview Course

 |   Week  |  Topics        |
 |-----------|-----------------------------------|